mattyoung101/omicron/documentation/docs/omicam.md

 The preferred method is to sum the displacement data from our PWM3360 mouse sensor to determine our current position since last localisation.
 However, in certain cases such as the initial localisation after the robot is powered on, we also use the blue and yellow goals to triangulate our position since there's no initial position for the mouse sensor to use.
-Once we have an initial localisation though, we can go back to using the mouse sensor data.
+Once we have an initial localisation, we can go back to using the mouse sensor data.

 ![Method for calculating position using goals](images/goal_maths.png)
 _Figure 2: method for triangulating position using goals coordinates and vectors_

 Once the initial estimate is calculated, which is usually accurate to about 6-10cm, we constrain the optimiser's bounds to a certain sized rectangle around the centre of the estimated position.
-We also change the optimiser's initial estimate position to the estimated position, and scale down its step size significantly.
+We also change the optimiser's initial starting position to the calculated initial estimate, and scale down its step size significantly.
 We assume that the estimate is close to the actual position, so a smaller step size means that it won't overshoot the minimum and will hopefully converge faster.
-The combination of the estimate bounds with changing localiser settings means that we can often stably converge on the real position of the robot with around 40 objective function evaluations.

 If the localiser isn't constrained to the initial estimate bounds, especially on the internationals field we found it could be very unstable and would often get stuck in nonsensical positions like the corners of the field or inside the goals.
-Constraining the optimiser to the estimate bounds is very helpful to reduce these problems.
+Constraining the optimiser to the estimate bounds is very helpful to reduce these problems, and it also provides performance benefits as well (since the optimisation algorithm searches less ground).

 ### Image analysis
 The localiser's input is a 1-bit mask of pixels that are determined to be on field lines.
 This is determined by thresholding